Ainu in Russia: Ainu of Ust-Bolsheretsky

-Ainu of Clan Nakamura
+Nakamura family

-Unlike the other Ainu clans currently living in Russia, there is considerable doubt whether the Nakamura clan of Kamchatka should be identified as Northern Kurils Ainu, Southern Kurils Ainu or as Kamchatka Ainu.
-This is due to the fact that the clan originally immigrated to Kamchatka from Kunashir in 1789.
-The Ainu of Kunashir are South Kurils Ainu.
-They settled down near Kurile Lake, which was inhabited by the Kamchatka Ainu and North Kuril Ainu.
+Akira (Alexei) Nakamura (b.
+1897) was descended from the Northern Kuril Ainu, Southern Kuril Ainu, and the Kamchatka Ainu.
+In the early 18th century, Nakamura's ancestors emigrated to Kurile Lake in Kamchatka from Kunashir in the early 18th century, after a failed rebellion against Japan.
+Kurile Lake, was inhabited by the Kamchatka Ainu and North Kuril Ainu.
 In 1929, the Ainu of Kurile Lake fled to the island of Paramushir after an armed conflict with the Soviet authorities.
 At that time, Paramushir was under Japanese rule.
-During the Invasion of the Kuril Islands, Akira Nakamura (b.
-1897) was captured by the Soviet army and his elder son Takeshi Nakamura (1925–1945) was killed in the battle.
-Akira's only surviving son, Keizo (b.
+During the Invasion of the Kuril Islands, Nakamura was captured by the Soviet army and his eldest son Takeshi Nakamura (1925–1945) was killed in the battle.
+Nakamura's only surviving son, Vladimir Alexeyevich Nakamura (b.
 1927) was taken prisoner and joined the Soviet Army after his capture.
-After the war, Keizo went to Korsakov to work in the local harbor.
-In 1963, he married Tamara Pykhteeva, a member of the Sakhalin Ainu tribe.
+After the war, Vladimir moved to Korsakov in Sakhalin to work in the harbour.
+In 1963, he married Tamara Timofeevna Pykhteeva, a member of the Sakhalin Ainu, who was also of Gilyak ancestry.
 Their only child, Alexei was born in 1964.
-The descendants of Tamara and Alexei are found in Kamchatka and Sakhalin.

-The last known deportation of Ainu to Japan occurred in 1982, when Keizo Nakamura, a full blooded Southern Kurils Ainu was deported to Hokkaido after serving 15 years hard labor in the province of Magadan.
-His wife, Tamara Timofeevna Pykhteeva was of mixed Sakhalin Ainu and Gilyak ancestry.
-After the arrest of Keizo in 1967, Tamara and her son Alexei Nakamura were expelled from Kamchatka Krai and sent to the island of Sakhalin, to live in the city of Tomari.
+Vladimir was later arrested in 1967 and sentenced to 15 years of hard labour in Tomari.
+At this time Tamara and Alexei moved to Manila in Kamchatka Krai.
+When Vladimir was released in 1982 he was deported to Japan by Soviet authorities.

-Ainu of Komandorski Islands
+Ainu of Commander Islands

 In 1877, the Badaev (Бадаев) family split from the rest of Northern Kuril Ainu and decided to settle in the Commander Islands, along with the Aleut.
 They were assimilated by the Aleut and currently identify themselves as Aleut.
 Two of the families residing there are believed to be of partial Ainu ancestry: the Badaevs and the Kuznetsovs.